alikthename/sotnikdv.github.io/_posts/2015-05-31-who-is-who-in-bigdata.markdown

 comments: true
 ---

-Almost year ago I've returned back to Big Data area and started overview of known to me and new technologies.
-I was really impressed and even scared with tons of new tools and libraries which I never heard before (since I've used Hadoop few years ago).
+Almost year ago I've returned back to Big Data area and started overview of new technologies.
+I was impressed with a lot of new tools and libraries which I never heard before (I've used Hadoop few years ago).
 So let me share results of this overview, quick look on who is who in Big Data.

 ### What is Big Data ###